KaboSekoto/Cybersecurity-1st-week-running-Kali-linux-on-Virtualbox/README.md

 The host computer has only **4 GB of RAM**.

-Running Windows, VirtualBox, Kali Linux, a web browser, and other background applications simultaneously placed pressure on the available system memory.
+Running Windows, VirtualBox, Kali Linux, a web browser and other background applications simultaneously placed pressure on the available system memory.

 As a result, Kali Linux became slow and overall computer responsiveness was reduced.